Transferring to Hiram

 Hiram's small academic village environment, emphasis on hands-on learning, range of off-campus study opportunities, and The Hiram Plan—Hiram's distinct academic calendar—combine to offer the best possible transition, education, and college experience for students coming from other institutions.

-The Office of Admission accepts both the Hiram College Application and Common Application.
-Both are free.
+The Office of Admission accepts the Hiram College Application and the Common Application.
+There is a $25 Application Fee.

 An important note about completing the Common Application: The Common Application requires that you complete your essay before you are able to submit your completed application for admission.
 If you would like to send the essay at a later date or send a writing sample of a paper you have already written for a class instead of an essay, please use your online copy and paste function to place the following statement into the Common Application essay section: